How much can I expect to improve my Spanish?

 I live in another state.
 May I participate, and how much will it cost?

 Yes, both undergraduates and MA students are welcome to study in Puebla with the group from Wichita State!
 Undergrads should apply through the WSU Office of Admissions, and graduate students through the WSU Graduate School.
 Cost is the same for all students: approximately $5,200 for undergraduates and $5,700 for graduate students, for 6 credit hours.

 What are the housing arrangements?

 You may live with a Mexican family (two to a room) for three weeks and in the Hotel Colonial (two or three to a room) for three weeks or you may choose to stay in the hotel all 6 weeks.

 Most of the homes are not located near the Hotel, and most participants plan on taking a taxi or a city bus to get to the hotel for classes, although some don't mind a 20-30 minute walk some days.

-The fee which you will pay includes room and board for 40 days starting with the evening meal on Sunday, June 19th, and ending with the noon meal on Friday, July 29th.
-It also includes six hours tuition at Wichita State and the trips to Teotihuacán, Zacatlán, Mexico City, and Guanajuato.
+The fee which you will pay includes room and board for 40 days starting with the evening meal on Sunday, June 18th, and ending with the noon meal on Friday, July 28th.
+It also includes six hours tuition at Wichita State and the trips to Teotihuacán, Cholula, Tlaxcala, Cacaxtla, Mexico City, and Oaxaca.

-Those of you who choose to live in a private home will have some extra expenses for travel to and from the Hotel every class day.
+Those of you who choose to live in a private home for 3 weeks will have some extra expenses for travel to and from the Hotel every class day.